Non-perturbative thermal QCD at all temperatures: the case of mesonic screening masses: Discussion and interpretation of the results

 A second observation is that the bulk of the non-singlet meson screening masses is given by the free-theory value, $2\pi T$, plus a few percent positive contribution over the entire range of temperatures explored.

 Thanks to the precision of our results, we can scrutinize in detail the temperature dependence induced by the non-trivial dynamics.
 We introduce the function $\hat g^2 (T)$ defined as

 where $\Lambda_{\MSbar} = 341$~MeV is taken from Ref.~\cite{Bruno:2017gxd}.
 It corresponds to the 2-loop definition of the strong coupling constant in the $\MSbar$ scheme at the renormalization scale $\mu=2\pi T$.
 For our purposes, however, this is just a function of the temperature $T$, suggested by the effective theory analysis, that we use to analyze our results\footnote{One could also use a non-perturbative definition of the coupling constant, such as $\bar g^2_{\rm SF}$.
 In this case, however, comparing our data with the analytic results in the literature would be more involved.}.
+The crucial point is the leading logarithmic dependence on $T$.